 Reno County Museum

-· Is this man Elmer Swanson?
+(To listen to the audio of this blog post, use the purple play button.) · Is this man Elmer Swanson?
 Photo Postcard from the Past · Is this man Elmer Swanson?
 Morgan Williams, collector and expert on exaggeration postcards, sent me another postcard challenge.
 As I examined the image of the front and markings on the back, I thought, Boy, there isn’t much information here!
-The photograph had the feeling of early 1900s but the clues were sparse: a man, sharply dressed, was holding a sword next to a step-ladder.
-He was staged as if preparing to climb the … [Read more...] about Is this man Elmer Swanson?
+The photograph had the feeling of early 1900s but the clues were sparse: a man, sharply dressed, was … [Read more...] about Is This Man Elmer Swanson?

-· The Joy of the Hunt: Wade Photographer When Morgan Williams, known far and wide for his amazing collection of exaggeration postcards, sent me a postcard image to examine, I was hooked!
+(To listen to the audio of this blog post, use the purple play button.) · The Joy of the Hunt: Wade Photographer When Morgan Williams, known far and wide for his amazing collection of exaggeration postcards, sent me a postcard image to examine, I was hooked!
 The advertising postcard showed a side-view of an early model car, a convertible, with a smiling driver, parked on a brick city street.
-Photos of thirteen babies or infants had been added to the picture to give the impression they were all peacefully engaged while sitting for a portrait.
-The lettering at … [Read more...] about The Joy of the Hunt
+Photos of thirteen babies or infants had been added to the picture to give the … [Read more...] about The Joy of the Hunt

-· Henry Hartford in Two Worlds · If you’ve heard of Talking Tombstones then you probably know that real people, now deceased, have their stories brought to life in an abbreviated forum.
+(To listen to the audio of this blog post, use the purple play button.) · Henry Hartford in Two Worlds · If you’ve heard of Talking Tombstones then you probably know that real people, now deceased, have their stories brought to life in an abbreviated forum.
 In Hutchinson, Reno County, Kansas, contemporary actors, often affiliated with Stage 9 (run by the Hutchinson Theater Guild), transform into dearly departed residents from a distant era.
 Thanks to Talking Tombstones, the … [Read more...] about Talking Tombstones